brotSchimmelt/websec/README.md

 2. Login with the default admin user:
 - **user** ```administrator```
 - **password** ```dpbCpfcAqVHY3gYf```
-3. Change the default password after the first login!
+3. Change the default password after your first login!
-4. Choose the settings either in the admin area of the WebSec shop or edit them directly in the ```config/settings.json``` file. *(The difficulty of the challenges must be set before the first student logs in.
+4. Choose your settings either in the admin area of the WebSec shop or edit them directly in the ```config/settings.json``` file. *(The difficulty of the challenges must be set before the first student logs in.
 Otherwise, every student has to reset their challenges in the menu manually in order to load the new challenge settings.)*
 5. **Optional**: You can also create a user of your choice and later upgrade it via the MySQL command line client to an admin account:

 - Connect to the MySQL database